 2023 PNT Symposium — November 1st and 2nd

-Mark your calendars.
-Our 17th annual PNT Symposium will be held Wednesday, November 1st and Thursday, November 2nd.
+Our 17th annual PNT Symposium was held Wednesday, November 1st and Thursday, November 2nd.

-Again this year, the symposium will be held in-person in the Kavli Auditorium at SLAC, above the Stanford campus.
-We will also live-stream the presentations via Zoom and video for those participants who cannot or prefer not to attend in person.
+Again this year, the symposium was held in-person in the Kavli Auditorium at SLAC, above the Stanford campus and also live-streamed via Zoom and video for those participants who could not, or preferred not, to attend in person.

-As in past PNT symposia, the first day will feature student presentations, and the second day will feature invited presentations.
-A banquet dinner will be held on Wednesday evening, November 1st, with a guest banquet speaker to be announced.
+As in past PNT symposia, the first day featured student presentations, and the second day featured invited presentations.
+A banquet dinner was held on Wednesday evening, November 1st, with Professor Li-Ta Hsu from Hong Kong Polytechnic University (currently on sabbatical at Google) speaking on the topic: "Navigating accurately in cities: Vision-sensor-aided GNSS real time kinematic."

-View/Download a PDF copy of the 2023 PNT Symposium Flyer
+View/Download the 2023 PNT Symposium InfoPak PDF file

-Visit our 2023 PNT Symposium webpage for more information on this year's PNT Symposium.
+Visit our 2023 PNT Symposium webpage for more information on the 2023 PNT Symposium.